-Community and social services are supplied directly to the community, households or individuals, and include educational, health care, social security and welfare, housing, community development and recreational and cultural activities.

-Economic services cover government expenditures associated with the regulation and more efficient operation of the business sector.
+- Community and social services are supplied directly to the community, households or individuals, and include education, health care, social security and welfare, housing, community development and recreational and cultural activities. - Economic services cover government expenditure associated with the regulation and more efficient operation of the business sector.
 This category incorporates government objectives such as economic development, the redressing of regional imbalances and employment creation.
-Examples of economic services rendered to industries by general government bodies are trade promotion, geological surveys and the inspection and regulation of particular industries.

-Other expenditure includes interest payments, the underwriting costs of public debt and transfers of a general nature to other units or levels of the general government sector.
+Economic services provided to industries include trade promotion, geological surveys and the inspection and regulation of particular industries. - Other expenditure includes interest payments, the underwriting costs of public debt and transfers of a general nature to other parts of government.

-Expenditure in a particular budget vote may cover more than one function: for example, spending in the Health Vote may include spending on education (medical training) as well as spending on medical functions.
+Expenditure in a particular budget vote may cover more than one function; for example, spending in the health vote may include spending on education (medical training), and on medical functions.